Risankizumab

 Risankizumab is an antibody that’s made by living cells in a lab.
 It is a type of biologic medicine.

 Antibodies are proteins that recognise and stick to specific targets.
 Risankizumab sticks to a target called IL-23.
 Your immune system naturally makes IL-23 to help you fight infections.
-But in people with Crohn’s, it can also cause inflammation.
+But in people with Crohn’s or Colitis, it can also cause inflammation.
 Risankizumab blocks the effects of IL-23.
 This reduces gut inflammation.
-But, like many other treatments for Crohn’s, it also alters your immune system.
+But, like many other treatments for Crohn’s or Colitis, it also alters your immune system.

 • Why you might be offered risankizumab